rtmigo/fmap_dart/README.md

 create the object this way.
 It will cause `Fmap` to update the the last-used timestamps for every an item is read.

-When you do not specify this argument, the timestamp is only updates on writes, but not on reads.
+When you do not specify this argument, the timestamps are only updates on writes, but not on reads.
 The order of the elements becomes closer to the FIFO.